BattletechModders/BT-NoDisassemble/README.md

+# *This is not functional, but still in prototype stage*

 # No Disassemble

 A mod for HBS's BattleTech:Game that allows you to not assemble mechs when you get above the mech part threshold.